Suggester/Documentation/trello/events/marked-as-implemented.md

-# Trello Integration Configuration: When a suggestion is marked as implemented (action)
+# Trello Integration Configuration Example: When a suggestion is marked as implemented

 ### What is it for?
 This subsetting allows you to define what label will be given to suggestions [marked](/staff/mark.md) as Implemented